Why teaching is a good career choice

 Teachers play a vital role in society.
 As well as fostering a love for learning, teachers can also play a role in building self-esteem and confidence that will set their students up for life.

-If you want to make a difference as a teacher, consider an education course delivered online by leading Australian universities through Open Universities Australia.
+If you want to make a difference as a teacher, consider an education course delivered online by a leading Australian university through Open Universities Australia.
 Depending on your circumstances, you may like to sign up to an undergraduate course, such as a Bachelor of Education, or you may be ready for a postgraduate degree, such as a Master of Teaching—in either primary or secondary education.